 If you prefer, you can always have a professional do this.

-If your burner won’t light at all, try cleaning it out.
+If your burner doesn’t light at all, try cleaning it out.
 Debris might be blocking and stopping it from catching.

 Take out the metal shielding and get your vacuum out.
-It’s preferable to use a shop vacuum, but you can also use a regular one.
+Using a shop vacuum is preferable, but you can also use a regular one.
 As long as the attachment is slim, it should clear everything out.

-To go the extra mile, get a thin wire and gently clean the burner orifice.
+Get a thin wire and gently clean the burner orifice to go the extra mile.
 Your flame should be back to burning steadily.

-If the cooling unit is leaking, you’ll know pretty quickly: you’ll smell the ammonia immediately.
+If the cooling unit leaks, you’ll know quickly: you may smell the ammonia also it will stop cooling.